-Miquel y Costas & Miquel, S.A. and subsidiaries
+MIQUEL y COSTAS & MIQUEL, S.A. and Subsidiaries

-Independent verification report of Consolidated Non-Financial Information Report for the year ended December 31, 2018
+Consolidated Non-Financial Information Statement for the financial year ended 31st December 2019

-This version of our report is a free translation of the original, which was prepared in Spanish.
+Free translation of a report originally issued in Spanish.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However, in all matters of interpretation of information, views or opinions, the original language version of our report takes precedence over this translation.